Maine State House

 The Maine State House in Augusta, Maine, is the state capitol of the State of Maine.
 The building was completed in 1832, one year after Augusta became the capital of Maine.
 Built using Maine granite, the State House was based on the design of the Massachusetts State House (Maine was formerly part of Massachusetts, and became a separate state in 1820).

 Governor Janet Mills and the Maine Legislature convene at the State House.

 History

 When Maine separated from Massachusetts and became a state in 1820, a number of cities and towns sought the honor of becoming the state capital.
 The principal aspirants were Portland, Brunswick, Hallowell, Waterville, Belfast, Wiscasset, and Augusta.
 The first capital of Maine was Portland, but it moved to Augusta because of its more central location.
-The Legislature passed and Governor Samuel E. Smith signed the bill establishing Augusta as the capital in 1832.
+On February 24, 1827, Governor Enoch Lincoln signed the bill establishing Augusta as the capital.
+Five years later, the legislature held its first session in the new State House on January 4, 1832, under Governor Samuel E. Smith.

-After careful consideration of various sites on both sides of the river, the governor and the Commissions chose a 34 acre lot for the Maine State House and extending from the old Hallowell road to the Kennebec River.
+After careful consideration of various sites on both sides of the river, the governor and the Commissioners had chosen a 34 acre lot for the Maine State House, extending from the old Hallowell road to the Kennebec River.
 The building was designed by the renowned architect Charles Bulfinch of Boston, and in its original form resembles his Massachusetts State House.